Reduce Meat and Dairy on your menus

 Use the whole carcass - think about different cooking techniques to make the most of every last morsel!

-Train your staff – GCDA runs Culinary Skills training that covers plant-based menus with exciting ideas and tips on how to increase veg in your menu.
+Train your staff – GCDA runs Culinary Skills training covering plant-based menus with exciting ideas and tips on increasing veg in your menu.
 Call 0208 2694880 for more information